jchris/coax/README.md

 ## Usage

 The only thing worth noting is that for coux, arrays are a perfectly good way to specify paths.
 And it'll do the URL encoding for you.
+Oh and lately I've noticed it's more general that Couch.
+Mikeal tells me it's almost just a config mode to request.
+See TODOs.

 ```javascript
 var db = "http://jchris.iriscouch.com/foobar";